 Many of our customers like the option of using a long sleeve sack with little or no garments layered underneath during the warmer months.
 This allows maximum comfort for the infant while being completely covered and protected.

 Our long sleeve velour sleep sack is a favorite with families who live in cold or temperate climates and have drafty or older, hard to heat homes.
 A footie, long john set or body suit can be layered underneath so baby stays warm and snuggly all night.

 No matter what style of sleep sack you decide is right for your baby, the under garments should always be made from 100% cotton as well.

-We accept Visa, Master Card, Discover Card and American Express.
+We accept Visa, Master Card, Discover Card and American Express and PayPal.